MechaResearch/MechaPwn/README.md

 ### DSP limitations

 1. DSP does not store disk key (16 bytes) inside its registers.
 This only affects retail units, real DTL units does not have this `bug?/feature?` cause DTL units have another DSP chip revision.
 The mechacon copies disc ID data from masterdisc sector into the DSP registers and later in CDVDMAN on DTL units.
 Retail DSP always read back from disc.
 This will block MasterPatched disks form running directly from OSD.
 2. Burning coils.
+Affects any FAT[^5] and 70k[^7] consoles.
 If a disc has bad ECC (error correction) data on the error correction area of each sector, there's a chance it may crash the DSP during a read, given that the coils are driven using PWM (pulse width modulation) there's a 50% chance it may crash while the coil is energized.
 The coil is not designed to receive constant current so it can be damaged.
-It doesn't crash with silver discs, it **may** crash with burnt discs, it only depends if the ECC data is bogus or not.
+It doesn't crash with silver discs (without scrapes), it **may** crash with burnt discs, it only depends if the ECC data is bogus or not.
 While this problem is not caused by MechaPwn, MechaPwn will increase its probability, so you are warned.
 There exists several hardware solutions for that bug: so called, pin17 fix, romeo fix (for FAT[^5]), subzero mod (for 70k[^7]).

 ## Program Advantages